🤑 You have $200 tuition credit

 • YOU ARE A PM LOOKING TO SHARPEN YOUR SKILLS

 Feeling stuck in the day-to-day without growing your craft?
-Refine your expertise in budgeting, risk management, and sustainable practices.
+Refine your expertise in budgeting, risk management, and efficient project planning.
 Leave with polished, professional-grade plans, and the confidence to step into higher-level roles.

-You know your role inside out, but want to better understand how productions run from all angles.
-This course gives you clarity on the full process, with insights into sustainable practices, contractor and crew management, and the logistics that keep a show running smoothly.
+You know your role inside out, but want to better understand how productions run beyond your specific department.
+We’ll give you clarity on the full process, with insights into props and safety, contractor and crew management, and the logistics that keep a show running smoothly.

 YOUR ASCENT STARTS HERE

-Live online, directed by a true industry lead.
+Live online, directed by a true industry expert.

 ABOUT THE COURSE